system205/DroppingBricksProblem/README.md

 # Manual

-To start the application just compile and run Application class where the main method is located.
+To start the application just compile and run Application class where the main method is located with Java version 17.
 After it, the system will provide some introductory text with the game rules.
 The buttons 'Safe' and 'Broken' will be enabled each time a computer wants to get a response.